 Basic information about the project

-The project is funded by Kone Foundation and it is hosted by the School of Management of the University of Tampere.
+The project is funded by Kone Foundation and it is hosted by the Faculty of Management and business of Tampere University .
 The project is led by Dr.Sc.(Admin.)
 Nina V. Nygren.
 See team here.